catenglaender/marp-presentations/2024/ilias-dev-conf_march/the-perfect-form/presentation.md

 * Frontend Developer at Concepts and Training GmbH
 * many ILIAS UI Component projects together with the University of Bern
-* UI research and projects for University of Bern
+* past UI research and projects for the University of Bern
-* this presentation is based on a research paper written for University of Bern
+* this presentation is also based on a research paper commissioned by the University of Bern

 ---